issaramro/ClimateSmartAI/README.md

 We implemented Continuous Integration and Continuous Deployment (CI/CD) using **GitHub Actions**.

-- Automated testing triggered on every pull request and push.
+- Automated testing is triggered on every pull request and push.
 - Docker images are automatically built and pushed to Docker Hub upon merging to `main`.
 - Azure Container Apps are updated with the new images.

-GitHub Actions ensures faster, more reliable deployments and reduces manual errors.
+- Automated unit testing for each IEP.

 ---